DataGraph API Documentation

 }

-2. Configure MCP
+2. Configure your MCP client

-Add DataGraph to your Claude Desktop configuration:
+Add DataGraph to your MCP client configuration.
+Example for Claude Desktop:

 Mac: ~/Library/Application Support/Claude/claude_desktop_config.json